BuddhaBing/TheTherminator/README.md

 ```

 ## <a name="demo">[Heroku Demo](https://the-therminator.herokuapp.com/)</a>
-Click on the link above to see a live demo
+* Click on the link above to see a live demo.
+* Please note: weather does not work on the demo due to the content being blocked by the browser as insecure content.
+This is a limitation imposed on free accounts by the API

 ## <a name="screenshots">Screenshots</a>